Ahmed-5/fractals/README.md

 # Fractals
 Implementations for some of my favorite fractals

-For now the available fractals in this repo are:
+For now the FINISHED fractals in this repo are:
 1. Julia's Set
 2. Mandelbrot's Set
 3. 2D Polygon Fractals (like Sierpinski's Triangle)